ajitagupta/selfdiscipline/README.md

 What is one critical task that you've been putting off?
 And what will you do today to start working on it?
 Tons of time management hacks and strategies have been developed over the years to help you get more done in less time.
 We look at the one formulated by success expert, author and speaker, Brian Tracy.

 Plan each day in advance.
 Take time each morning to address your major goals and then write out a list of things you need to do that day in order to get closer to those goals.
 Set priorities on each item so that you don't skip your most important tasks.
 Then, get to it!
 Come fully prepared for each task you work on.
 This way you won't have to get up and move until the task is done.
 Break down the task in its constituent parts, each taking an identifiable amount of time to complete, before you begin.
 This will define a good starting point.
 Focus on the difficult and daunting tasks first.
 Take one small step to get started.
 When you select a small piece of the task and then discpline yourself to do it it will often give you the momentum you need to counter inertia and stop procrastinating.
+Push yourself to keep working at the job until it is done.
 Use rewards to look forward to.
 Build a routine around your goals.
 Take action and take action now!

 ## Purpose